-Let's Go to the Library
+Let's Go to the Library!

 Your public library is the place to find books, magazines, DVDs, and CDs that you can borrow and share with your child.
-You can also find lots of other great things at your library, including:
+Find other great things at your library, including:

-- Reading experts.
+- Reading experts!
 Your librarian can help you find books and other materials that are appropriate for your child, including books in your home language.
-Ask your librarians for advice and recommendations-they are happy to help! - Special programs for children and their caregivers.
-Many libraries host family movie nights, playgroups, parenting workshops, read-aloud story time, storytelling, finger plays, singing, dancing, and circle games. - Comfortable chairs, fun child-sized furniture, interesting artwork, toys, and other child-friendly stuff that create a comforting and welcoming environment. - Other families with young children, and friendly staff who can help you get to know each other. - Opportunities to sample new technologies with your child such as touch-screen computers and tablets or assistive technology for children with visual, hearing, or other impairments. - Free passes to museums and other places to take your preschooler. - Books and other media resources that can help answer your questions about your child's growth and development, provide ideas for dealing with behavior and learning issues, and more.
+Ask for recommendations and advice. - Special programs for babies and toddlers and their caregivers, including activities for parents and children, lead by a librarian and designed for different developmental stages.
+For babies and toddlers, libraries may offer read-aloud story time, storytelling, finger plays, singing, dancing, and circle games. - Comfortable chairs, fun child-sized furniture, interesting artwork, toys, and other child-friendly stuff that create a comforting and welcoming environment. - Other families with young children, and friendly staff who can help you get to know each other. - Opportunities to sample new technologies with your older toddlers, such as computers and tablets. - Free passes to museums and other places to take your baby or toddler. - Books and other media resources that can help answer your questions about your child's growth and development, provide ideas for dealing with behavior and learning issues, and more.

-Check out your local library's website for details on all the library's services.
+Check out the library's website for details on all the library's services.
 The website is also a good place to look for book recommendations, parenting tips, and links to local family-friendly activities.